kamrulislam/robot-walk/README.md

 npm run test-debug
 ```

+## Input

+Two different input options are available.

+### Read from file

+The application will read from file if there exists a file in `input` folder with name `input.txt`.
+The file name is configurable, please see `src/config.ts` file.

+### Read from stdin

+If no input file is present, the application will read from `stdin`.

 ## Additional

-This project also includes some vscode extensions suggestions.
+- This project also includes some vscode extensions suggestions.